argoproj/argo-workflows/docs/workflow-archive.md

 > v2.5 and after

 If you want to keep completed workflows for a long time, you can use the workflow archive to save them in a Postgres or MySQL (>= 5.7.8) database.
-The workflow archive stores the status of the workflow, which pods have been executed, what was the result etc. The job logs of the workflow pods will not be archived.
+The workflow archive stores the status of the workflow, which pods have been executed, what was the result etc.
+The job logs of the workflow pods will not be archived.
 If you need to save the logs of the pods, you must setup an [artifact repository](artifact-repository-ref.md) according to [this doc](configure-artifact-repository.md).

-The default Argo Workflows deployment includes a PosgreSQL database server to archive the finished workflows and in this case the workflow archive is already enabled.
-This is convenient for test environments, but in a production environment you must use a production-quality database service.
+The default Argo Workflows deployment includes a PosgreSQL database server to store the archive of the finished workflows.
+In this case the workflow archive is already enabled.
+This is convenient for test environments, but in a production environment you must use a production quality database service.

 ## Enabling Workflow Archive
 To enable archiving of the workflows, you must configure database parameters in the `persistence` section of [your configuration](workflow-controller-configmap.yaml) and set `archive:` to `true`.